 Whenever possible we would like you to request prescription refills at the time of your routine office visits.
 If you are caught short, however, check with you pharmacy or read the Rx bottle to see if there are refills still available for the prescription.

-Refills of routine prescriptions can usually be called in or faxed to your pharmacy.
+Refills of routine prescriptions can usually be sent electronically to your pharmacy.
 We do not fill prescriptions over the weekend or holidays.
 Many prescriptions require prior authorization by your insurance plan, and this may take several days to obtain.
-Medical Assistance and certain pain medications and other “restricted substances” cannot be called or faxed in.
+Certain pain medications and other “restricted substances” cannot be called or faxed in.
 If your medication falls into these categories, you will need to come in and pick up a written prescription to hand carry to the pharmacy or we will mail these prescriptions to you.

 Please plan ahead and call 7 days before running out of your medications.
 We will make every effort to refill your prescriptions as expeditiously as possible but many medications require prior authorization or other information to complete.